kb824999404/HRIG/README.md

-# High-resolution Rainy Image Synthesis: Learning from Rendering
+# Learning from Rendering: Realistic and Controllable Extreme Rainy Image Synthesis for Autonomous Driving Simulation

-This is the codes for our paper "High-resolution Rainy Image Synthesis: Learning from Rendering".
+This is the repositories of the Learning-from-Rendering rainy image synthesizer in our paper "Learning from Rendering: Realistic and Controllable Extreme Rainy Image Synthesis for Autonomous Driving Simulation".

 * Preprint Paper：https://arxiv.org/abs/2502.16421
 * The codes of the rendering stage is in [BlenderRainRendering](./BlenderRainRendering).